ztlxltl/FamilyTreeView/README.md

 FamilyTreeView is a third-party addon for Gramps.
 It provides a navigable tree representation of ancestors, descendants and other related persons.

 Note that this addon is currently under development and should not be considered stable.
-It has not been thoroughly tested and interfaces are likely to change. **Backup your data before using this addon.**
+It has not been thoroughly tested and interfaces are likely to change. **Back up your data before using this addon.**

 Features:
 - Tree visualization of relatives of the active person